 Combinators

-jail.nix combinators are the building blocks to create Permission
+jail.nix combinators are the building blocks to create Permissions,

 which grant a program specific permissions at runtime.